 Reporting your immigration status change

 All changes to your immigration status in Canada are to be reported to GSPA.
 This is important to you, as a change to your immigration status may result in a tuition fee reassessment and removal of the international differential fee.
-Tuition adjustments are applied to the term in which valid supporting documentation has been recieved in GSPA by the deadline.
+Tuition adjustments are applied to the term in which valid supporting documentation has been received in GSPA by the deadline.
 Retroactive fee changes for previous terms will not be granted.

 Study permit to Permanent resident